 Sjogren’s Syndrome is a chronic, inflammatory, rheumatic, autoimmune disease.
-What this means is your immune system mistakes the body’s exocrine glands for a foreign invader and attacks them, preventing them from doing their job and damaging them.
+What this means is your immune system mistakes a range of tissues throughout the body for a foreign invader and attacks them, preventing them from doing their job and damaging them.

 The hallmark symptoms are dry eyes and dry mouth.
 But, not all people with Sjogren’s take much notice if the dryness isn’t significantly impacting life.

 Here’s a graphic showing all the areas that can be affected by Sjogren’s.
-Everyone with it has a combination of any number of these, and no two people are going to be exactly alike.
+Since Sjogren’s Syndrome symptoms are so varied, everyone with it has a combination of any number of these, and no two people are going to be exactly alike.

 That’s why it’s so difficult to diagnose.
 There’s no one medical discipline that addresses all of these.
 Each specialty looks at just one system at a time.
 That’s how patients end up seeing multiple doctors who can’t figure out that one underlying process is the cause.

 Sjogren’s Syndrome is diagnosed in anywhere from 0.1% to 14% of the population.
 Why such a huge range?
 Because there are three distinct classification systems, each with its own set of criteria that needs to be met for a definitive diagnosis.